Stuycs-K/final-project-10-mongem-tangw/README.md

 # APCS Final Project

 ## Group Info
-Matthew Monge
+Matthew Monge.
-William Tang
+William Tang.
-Period 10
+Period 10.
+Group Name: Tangy Mango
+Project Name: Codebreaker

 ## Overview
 Our project is an encryption codebreaking device that uses image steganography to hide messages in images.
 We have five modes: Encrypt, Decrypt, Creator, Lock, Key.
 Encrypt hides your message in a pre-existing image and saves the image to the sketch folder.
 Decrypt takes an image and reveals the message.
 Creator hides your message in a randomly generated image.
 Lock takes your message and hides it in two images.
 Key takes the two images and reveals the hidden message.